gooddata/gooddata-ui-sdk/libs/sdk-model/api/sdk-model.api.md

 export function isRelativeDateFilter(obj: any): obj is IRelativeDateFilter;

 // @public
-export function isRgbColorItem(obj: any): obj is IRGBColorItem;
+export function isRgbColor(obj: any): obj is IRgbColor;

 // @public
 export function isSimpleMeasure(obj: any): obj is IMeasure<IMeasureDefinition>;